TheAisBack/sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Constraint propagation is used in the Naked Twins Strategy by looking for 2 numbers in a box that are the same two numbers in a box, which are located in a column or a row.
-The other boxes in these areas that have the same 2 numbers will then then be removed and the 2 numbers will be put into either or of the 2 boxes found or switched depending on if a solution is found.
+A: Constraint propagation is used in the Naked Twins Strategy by looking for two twins, which are located in a row or column in a Sudoku puzzle.
+Once located these 2 twins that share the 2 same numbers will then be removed from the other boxes in the shared row or column.
+Once this is established, the algorithm will then calculate and figure out which box matches the correct number and print off the correct number of the twin for that box.

-Q: Constraint propagation is used in the Naked Twins Strategy can be explained
+The image below will show a detailed image on how that works.

 ![Naked Twin Strategy](naked-twin-strategy.png)